Centerton, Arkansas

 Centerton is a city in Benton County, Arkansas, United States.
 Located west of Bentonville on Highway 102, Centerton has grown from a railroad stop and fruit orchard community in the early 20th century into a suburban bedroom community within the rapidly growing Northwest Arkansas (NWA) region.
 The city's population has grown from 491 in 1990 to 16,244 in 2019.
-Centerton is considered to be one of the fastest growing cities in Arkansas and consistently ranks amongst the most safest cities in the state.
+Centerton is considered to be one of the fastest growing cities in Arkansas and consistently ranks amongst the safest cities in the state.

 History

 Native American hunters and early settlers were drawn to present-day Centerton by natural springs, including what is now known as McKissick Spring.
 In the Antebellum South era, an early church and school built along the spring were named Center Point, for the community's central location in Benton County.
 Though the area did not see any formal action during the Civil War, Union troops camped at McKissick Spring on March 5, 1862, shortly before the Battle of Pea Ridge.

 After the Reconstruction era, the Arkansas-Oklahoma Railroad Company connected Rogers, Arkansas and Grove, Oklahoma through western Benton County.
 The railroad opened the apple and strawberry orchards of the county to new markets, bringing economic prosperity, development, and population growth to the region.
 Upon laying out the town in 1900, the name was changed to Centerton, as Center Point was already registered in Howard County.